zchee/golang-wiki/IDEsAndTextEditorPlugins.md

   * **[GNU Nano](http://golang.cat-v.org/text-editors/nano/)**: a simple .nanorc for GNU Nano ("pico").
   * **[Zeus](http://www.zeusedit.com/go.html)**: Commercial IDE for Go.

-Other environments such XCode and kate also had minor support checked in to the Go tree up until Go 1.3.
+Other environments such Xcode and kate also had minor support checked in to the Go tree up until Go 1.3.
 If you want these, search the standard repository's history.
 Here is a link: https://code.google.com/p/go/source/browse/misc/?name=release-branch.go1.3